 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using butorphanol (Stadol®), nalbuphine (Nubain®), pentazocine (Talwin®), a muscle relaxer (such as carisoprodol, cyclobenzaprine, metaxalone, methocarbamol, Skelaxin®, Soma®), or an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, Parnate®).
+- Tell your doctor if you drink alcohol or if you are using any medicine that makes you sleepy, such as allergy medicine or narcotic pain medicine.
+Make sure your doctor knows if you are also using butorphanol (Stadol®), nalbuphine (Nubain®), pentazocine (Talwin®), or a muscle relaxer (such as carisoprodol, cyclobenzaprine, metaxalone, methocarbamol, Skelaxin®, Soma®).

 - Tell your doctor if you use a phenothiazine medicine such as promethazine, Phenergan®, or Thorazine®.
 These medicines may be used to treat severe vomiting, coughing, psychiatric problems, or other conditions.

-- Tell your doctor if you are also using medicine to treat an infection (such as clarithromycin, erythromycin, itraconazole, ketoconazole, voriconazole, Nizoral®), medicine to treat HIV/AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Kaletra®, Norvir®, Viracept®), medicine to treat seizures (such as carbamazepine, phenytoin, Dilantin®, Tegretol®), medicine to treat tuberculosis (such as rifampin, Rifadin®, Rimactane®), or a diuretic (water pill, such as furosemide, hydrochlorothiazide, torsemide, Lasix®).
+- Tell your doctor if you are also using medicine to treat an infection (such as clarithromycin, erythromycin, itraconazole, ketoconazole, voriconazole, Nizoral®), medicine to treat HIV/AIDS (such as atazanavir, lopinavir, ritonavir, Crixivan®, Kaletra®, Lexiva®, Norvir®, Prezista®, Reyataz®), medicine to treat seizures (such as carbamazepine, phenytoin, Dilantin®, Tegretol®), medicine to treat tuberculosis (such as rifampin, Rifadin®, Rimactane®), or a diuretic (water pill, such as furosemide, hydrochlorothiazide, torsemide, Lasix®).

 - Do not drink alcohol while you are using this medicine.